A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors: Introduction

 \subsection{Contributions}

-The main contribution of this article is the introduction of a numerical algorithm, \cref{alg_main_computation}, to decompose a \emph{generic} skew-symmetric tensor of small Gr-rank $r \le \frac{n}{d}$ into its unique Grassmann decomposition \cref{eqn_grassmann_decomp}.
-The key ingredient is an eigenvalue decomposition (EVD) of a matrix that lives in the kernel---computed by a singular value decomposition (SVD)---of a natural multilinear map.
-An efficient Julia implementation is developed.
+The main contribution of this article is the introduction of a numerical algorithm, \cref{alg_main_computation}, and a corresponding efficient Julia implementation, to decompose a \emph{generic} skew-symmetric tensor of small Gr-rank $r \le \frac{n}{d}$ into its unique Grassmann decomposition \cref{eqn_grassmann_decomp}.
+The algorithm automatically determines the numerical Gr-rank; it is not required to specify the target rank beforehand.

-The proposed \cref{alg_main_computation} follows the high-level framework of Brooksbank, Kassabov, and Wilson \cite[Section 5]{BKW2024}, with one main conceptual difference: my goal is to design an algorithm that is capable of recovering the elementary building blocks of one specific family of tensor decompositions, namely Grassmann decompositions, rather than discovering the cluster pattern of a tensor under a chosen chisel.
-That is, in the language of \cite{BKW2024}, I am looking for an appropriate chisel that can be used to decompose skew-symmetric tensors into their assumed low-rank Grassmann decomposition.
-The main contribution of this article can thus be characterized alternatively as showing that the \emph{universal chisel} \cite[Section 6.1]{BKW2024} uncovers Grassmann decompositions of generic low Gr-rank skew-symmetric tensors.
+The key ingredient of \cref{alg_main_computation} is an eigenvalue decomposition (EVD) of a matrix that is an element of the kernel of a natural multilinear map associated with the tensor. \Cref{alg_main_computation} is designed for \emph{exact Grassmann decomposition}.
+It is suitable for numerical tensors in the sense that it can tolerate small model violations originating from roundoff errors, as illustrated in the numerical experiments.
+By contrast, it is not designed for \emph{Grassmann approximation} problems where there are significant deviations from an exact low-rank Grassmann decomposition.

-An interesting secondary result is the description of an efficient implementation of the truncated higher-order singular value decomposition (HOSVD) \cite{dLdMV2000} for skew-symmetric tensors intrinsically represented in $\wedge^d \FF^n$ (rather than in $\FF^n \otimes\dots\otimes \FF^n$).
+The proposed \cref{alg_main_computation} follows the high-level framework of Brooksbank, Kassabov, and Wilson \citep{BKW2024}, with one main conceptual difference: I target an algorithm that is capable of recovering the elementary building blocks of one specific family of tensor decompositions, namely Grassmann decompositions, rather than discovering the sparsity pattern of a tensor under a chosen chisel.
+That is, in the language of \citep{BKW2024}, we are looking for an appropriate chisel that can be used to decompose skew-symmetric tensors into their assumed low-rank Grassmann decomposition.
+The main contribution of this article can thus be characterized alternatively as showing that the \emph{universal chisel} \citep{BKW2024} uncovers Grassmann decompositions of generic low Gr-rank skew-symmetric tensors.